Sugar Face – Time to Face the Facts about Sugar

 - Start the day as you mean to go on with a protein-rich breakfast and avoid sugar at breakfast at all costs.
 Otherwise, it’ll kick start those cravings.

 - Prep in advance to cut down on cravings.
-If you’re hungry you’ll reach for whatever there is, so make sure you plenty of nuts and other healthy snacks to hand
+If you’re hungry you’ll reach for whatever there is.

 - Read the labels.
 Sugar is hidden in so many foods so save your sugar intake for the foods you really enjoy and cut back on the rest.

-If you do need indulge, opt for quality over quantity.
-A slice of 80% chocolate will satisfy those cravings much quicker.
+- If you do indulge, opt for quality over quantity.
+A slice of 80% dark chocolate will satisfy those cravings much quicker.
 Keep your standards high.

 Fiona Fowley - Founder and Director of Zen Lifestyle